 To remind you that it is time to complete your recertification, Safe Kids will send you:

-- A personalized letter approximately eight weeks before your current certification expiration date, and
+- A personalized letter approximately eight weeks before your current certification expiration date (US only), and

 - Three personalized e-mails sent eight, four and two weeks before your current certification expiration date.

 The letter and e-mails will be sent to the official contact information in your CPS online profile, so it is essential to keep your profile information up-to-date.

 If your CPS certification expires, you have two options:

 - Register for and pass the one-day Certification Renewal Testing Course